yaffalhakim1/ai-saas/README.md

 3. Customize your preferences and input parameters.

 4. Click the "Generate" button, and our AI will create content tailored to your needs.

-## Documentation

-For detailed information on how to use our API and services, please refer to our [API documentation](insert_api_docs_link).

-## Contributing

-We welcome contributions from the community!
-If you have ideas for improvements or want to report issues, please check out our [Contribution Guidelines](insert_contributing_link).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---